sogis/ilivalidator-web-service/README.md

 Your very own (Java) custom functions need be registered to ilivalidator during runtime.
 For this it is not enough to put the jar file containing the custom function classes available into the classpath (Guess it's because of knowing the qualified INTERLIS function name).
 The Gradle task `copyToLibsExt` will copy the Jar file from a defined maven repository into the `libs-text` folder before the `build` task.
 Use `--refresh-dependencies` if you need to update the custom function jar.

+If the custom functions have dependencies, you will need to add them in the ilivalidator web service as dependency as well.

 **SO_Nutzungsplanung_20171118:** I end up putting this model also in the `ili` folder because I want to use an additional constraint in `ASSOCIATION` which is not possible at the moment if the association is in a topic view: https://github.com/claeis/ili2c/issues/6.

 ### Testing